 As described in the basis for qualified opinion section of our report, we were unable to satisfy ourselves concerning the carrying value of interest in joint venture and Group's share of loss in the joint venture.
-We have concluded that where the other information refers to the interest in joint venture carrying value or share of loss, or related amounts such as group loss for the year, it may be materially misstated for the same reason.
+We have concluded that where the other information refers to the interest in joint venture carrying value or related amounts such as share of loss in joint venture, which may be materially misstated for the same reason.